 Now that you’ve done the research, it’s time to start fleshing out your personas.

 Give your personas names and make educated guesses based on the data you’ve gathered.
-If the majority of your target customers have kids and high pressure jobs, you can guess that one of your persona types is pressed for time.
+If the majority of your target customers have kids and

 If they follow certain fashion influencers on social media, you can guess that on-trend brands and products will appeal to them.
 Obviously, you don’t want to get carried away and make stuff up.
 But it’s very important that you use the data to make informed assumptions about who your customer is.